Canon 100D vs Panasonic GH5s

 - More heavily discounted: Has been available for much longer (launched in March 2013).

-Reasons to prefer the Panasonic Lumix DC-GH5s:
+Arguments in favor of the Panasonic Lumix DC-GH5s:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.